Thijsq/thijsq.github.io/_pages/certificates.md

 permalink: /certificates/
 author_profile : true
 ---
-For an overview of my programming competencies, please see my [portfolio](https://github.com/Thijsq/Datacamp/raw/master/Programming%20Portfolio.pdf)
+For an overview of my programming competencies, please see my [GitHub profile] ()

 ### Machine Learning
 The four courses below together comprise the "Machine Learning with Python track", [see](https://github.com/Thijsq/Datacamp/raw/master/Machine%20Learning%20with%20Python%20Track.pdf)